Addressable market

 Scaling timeline

 Malengo’s scaling timeline is shown in Table 2.
-We expect to send 100 students to Germany in 2022.
-In 2023, we plan to add Belgium and France, followed by Austria, Italy, and Switzerland (2024); Portugal, Finland, Sweden, Netherlands (2025); Denmark, Spain, Ireland (2026); and Norway (2027).
-We project that the number of students can grow by a factor of about 3.3 each year.
-At this rate, the program will reach 1.12m students per year by 2030, for a total financing volume of USD 30.3bn/year (including administrative costs).
+We sent 7 and 17 students to Germany in 2021 and 2022, and are in the process of sending 120 in 2023, as well as a pilot cohort of 10 students to France.
+In 2024, we plan to add Belgium, followed by Austria, Italy, and Switzerland (2025); Portugal, Finland, Sweden, Netherlands (2026); Denmark, Spain, Ireland (2027); and Norway (2028).
+We project that the number of students can grow by a factor of about 2.9 each year.
+At this rate, the program will reach 38,000 students per year by 2030, for a total financing volume of USD 4.3bn/year in direct costs.

 Table 2: Scaling plan for Malengo, 2022–2030